Snorkeling in Grand Cayman

 Eden Rock

 The water at Eden Rock is clear and calm, making it ideal for snorkeling.
 The reef starts in shallow water and extends out to a depth of around 40 feet.
-There is a ladder for easy access to the water, and plenty of rental gear is available nearby.
+There is a ladder for easy access to the water.
 Eden Rock is a great spot for families who love snorkeling as an activity.

 Smith Cove